Published online Mar 15, 2020. doi: 10.4239/wjd.v11.i3.78

 Published online: March 15, 2020

-To evaluate interrelationships between foot ulcers, risk factors, and antibiotic resistance among diabetic patients having ulcers in their foot.
+The main objectives were to examine the interrelationships between foot ulcers, risk factors, and antibiotic resistance among diabetic patients having ulcers in their foot.